DanielMaritim/arrow-functions/README.md

 # arrow-functions
 Arrow function is a  a more concise syntax for writing function expressions.
 It utilizes a new token, =>

+Two factors influenced the introduction of arrow functions: the need for shorter functions and the behavior of the this keyword.

 Arrow functions were introduced due to a need to write shorter functions.